Submissions are accepted in English, French, German, Portuguese, and Spanish. The WCSNE-2018 encourages the following types of proposal submissions:

 Format of Presentations

 Sessions will consist of four or five presentations in a 90 minute session.
 You are expected to present your paper within 20 minutes including question time.
 The session will be divided equally between the presenters.
-Each presenter will be expected to have the presentation slides in Microsoft Power Point saved in CD or USB.
+Each presenter will be expected to have the presentation slides in Microsoft Power Point saved in USB.

 Workshop presentations will be given a full 90 minute session.
 The style of the presentation depends on the organiser(s).
 Some workshops may contain paper presentation, while others may base their workshop on recent research breaking ground outcome in the form of discussion, or exploratory research work.